ethanwicker/ethanwicker.github.io/_posts/2021-02-01-scikit-learn-columntransformer-pipeline.md

 ---
 layout: post
 title: "Exploring a pandas to scikit-learn Workflow"
-subtitle: "Using scikit-learn's `ColumnTransformer` and `Pipeline` for encoding, imputing and scaling features"
+subtitle: "Using scikit-learn's ColumnTransformer and Pipeline for Encoding, Imputing and Scaling Features"
 comments: false
 ---

-I recently read through this [excellent Medium article](https://medium.com/dunder-data/from-pandas-to-scikit-learn-a-new-exciting-workflow-e88e2271ef62) about the `ColumnTransformer` class in scikit-learn and how it can be used in tandem with `Pipeline`s and the `OneHotEncoder` class.
+I recently read through this [excellent Medium article](https://medium.com/dunder-data/from-pandas-to-scikit-learn-a-new-exciting-workflow-e88e2271ef62) about the `ColumnTransformer` estimator in scikit-learn and how it can be used in tandem with `Pipeline`s and the `OneHotEncoder` estimator.
 To strengthen my own understanding of the concept, I decided to follow the post with my own working example, and summarize the concepts along the way.

 ### Introduction

 In scikit-learn's 0.20 release, the `ColumnTransformer` estimator was released.
-This estimator allows different transformers to be applied to different fields of the data in parallel, before concatenating them together.
+This estimator allows different transformers to be applied to different fields of the data in parallel, before concatenating the results together.
 In particular, this estimator is attractive when processing a pandas DataFrame with categorical fields.

 For this working example, I'll be using the same slimmed down Titanic dataset from my previous [logistic regression post](https://ethanwicker.com/2021-01-27-logistic-regression-002/).